youcan-shop/coding-challenges/Software Engineer/README.md

 - Write a readable and maintainable code.
 - Subscribe to the repository, so you're notified about any change performed in this test

 The goal of this test is to evaluate the way of thinking, the quality of code design, and the accuracy to read and follow instructions

-We accept juniors and seniors
+We accept juniors and seniors.

 ## Questions?